Blog

 During a user test, your most important job is to listen, not to talk.
 Resist the urge to explain or defend your design.
 Every moment of silence or sign of confusion is a piece of valuable data.

 Taking the first step to build a prototype always brings up a few practical questions.
-Getting straight answers can help you dodge common pitfalls and move forward with confidence.
+The short video and answers below cover the most common ones, from cost and skills to the real difference between a prototype and an MVP.

 How Much Does It Cost to Build a Prototype?